This is an old story veiled by legends. And yet, it takes us to origins of food and cooking as we know it in Europe and the western world today.

 Real Venetian Food is so delicious and mostly consists of easy recipes, with special, natural ingredients though.
 La Venessiana would like to give you the keys to learn how to integrate easy, delicious and healthy Venetian meals into your daily life.
-You can check out our Recipes here and head over to our Spice Atelier, but first, let’s start with giving yo all the background information.
-Why is Venetian food really special ?
+You can check out our Recipes here and head over to our Spice Atelier, which will be online from July 2018.

 Venice developed close commercial relationships with her mother town Byzantium and the Levant.
 These commercial and family ties are the causes for Venetian food to look and taste so different.
 Just unexpected but so tempting !!

 Soon a melting pot of tastes and scents developed in Venice, unique in Europe.
 The first “fusion kitchen” in the world was created, integrating Ancient Roman and Greek, Persian, Syrian, TCM and Ayurveda elements.